-- .1 General: Schedule and conduct meetings and conferences at Project site, unless otherwise indicated. - Attendees: Inform participants and others involved, and individuals whose presence is required, of date and .1 time of each meeting.
+- .1 General: Schedule and conduct meetings and conferences at Project site, unless otherwise indicated. - .1 Attendees: Inform participants and others involved, and individuals whose presence is required, of date and time of each meeting.
 Notify Owner and Owner's Representative of scheduled meeting dates and times. - .2 Agenda: Prepare the meeting agenda.
-Distribute the agenda to all invited attendees. - .3 Minutes: Entity responsible for conducting meeting will record significant discussions and agreements achieved.
+Distribute the agenda to all invited attendees. - Minutes: Entity responsible for conducting meeting will record significant discussions and agreements achieved.
 Distribute the meeting minutes to everyone concerned, including Owner and Owner's Representative, within three days of the meeting. - .2 Preconstruction Conference: Owner's Representative will schedule and conduct a preconstruction conference before starting construction, at a time convenient to Owner and Owner's Representative, but no later than 15 days after execution of the Agreement. - .1 Conduct the conference to review responsibilities and personnel assignments. - .2 Attendees: Authorized representatives of Owner, Owner's Commissioning Authority if applicable, Owner's Representative, and their consultants; Contractor and its superintendent; major subcontractors; suppliers; and other concerned parties shall attend the conference.
-Participants at the conference shall be familiar with Project and authorized to conclude matters relating to the Work. - .3 Agenda: Discuss items of significance that could affect progress, including the following: - Tentative construction schedule. .1 - .2 Phasing. - .3 Critical work sequencing and long-lead items. - .4 Designation of key personnel and their duties. - .5 Lines of communications. - Procedures for processing field decisions and Change Orders. .6 - .7 Procedures for RFIs. - .8 Procedures for testing and inspecting. - .9 Procedures for processing Applications for Payment. - Distribution of the Contract Documents. .10 - Submittal procedures. .11 - .12 Sustainable design requirements. - Preparation of record documents. .13 - .14 Use of the premises and existing building. - .15 Work restrictions. - .16 Working hours. - .17 Owner's occupancy requirements. - Responsibility for temporary facilities and controls. .18 - .19 Procedures for moisture and mold control. - .20 Procedures for disruptions and shutdowns. - .21 Construction waste management and recycling. - .22 Parking availability. - .23 Office, work, and storage areas. - .24 Equipment deliveries and priorities. - .25 First aid. - .26 Security. - Progress cleaning. .27 - .4 Minutes: Entity responsible for conducting meeting will record and distribute meeting minutes. - Preinstallation Conferences: Conduct a pre-installation conference at Project site before each construction activity that requires coordination with other construction. - .1 Attendees: Installer and representatives of manufacturers and fabricators involved in or affected by the installation and its coordination or integration with other materials and installations that have preceded or will - .3 follow, shall attend the meeting.
+Participants at the conference shall be familiar with Project and authorized to conclude matters relating to the Work. - .3 Agenda: Discuss items of significance that could affect progress, including the following: - .1 Tentative construction schedule.

+- .2 Phasing.

+- .3 Critical work sequencing and long-lead items.

+- .4 Designation of key personnel and their duties.

+- .5 Lines of communications.

+- .6 Procedures for processing field decisions and Change Orders.

+- .7 Procedures for RFIs.

+- .8 Procedures for testing and inspecting.

+- .9 Procedures for processing Applications for Payment.

+- .10 Distribution of the Contract Documents.

+- .11 Submittal procedures.

+- .12 Sustainable design requirements.

+- .13 Preparation of record documents.

+- .14 Use of the premises and existing building.

+- .15 Work restrictions.

+- .16 Working hours.

+- .17 Owner's occupancy requirements.

+- .18 Responsibility for temporary facilities and controls.

+- .19 Procedures for moisture and mold control.

+- .20 Procedures for disruptions and shutdowns.

+- .21 Construction waste management and recycling.

+- .22 Parking availability.

+- .23 Office, work, and storage areas.

+- .24 Equipment deliveries and priorities.

+- .25 First aid.

+- .26 Security.

+- .27 Progress cleaning.

+- .4 Minutes: Entity responsible for conducting meeting will record and distribute meeting minutes.

+- .3 Preinstallation Conferences: Conduct a preinstallation conference at Project site before each construction activity that requires coordination with other construction.

+- Attendees: Installer and representatives of manufacturers and fabricators involved in or affected by the installation and its coordination or integration with other materials and installations that have preceded or will follow, shall attend the meeting.
 Advise Owner's Representative, and Owner's Commissioning Authority if applicable, of scheduled meeting dates.

+- .2 Agenda: Review progress of other construction activities and preparations for the particular activity under consideration, including requirements for the following:

+- .1 Contract Documents.

+- .2 Options.

+- .3 Related RFIs.

+- .4 Related Change Orders.

+- .5 Purchases.

+- .6 Deliveries.

+- .7 Submittals.

+- .8 Review of mockups.

+- .9 Possible conflicts.

+- .10 Compatibility problems.

+- .11 Time schedules.

+- .12 Weather limitations.

+- .13 Manufacturer's written recommendations.

+- .14 Warranty requirements.

+- .15 Compatibility of materials.